• Home

 Overview

 The degradation of natural resources and the loss of ecosystem support directly contribute to widespread poverty.
 The political situation improved somewhat in 2021 with the lifting of the European Union sanctions that had been imposed in the wake of the protracted 2015 crisis during which the nation’s borders were closed, foreign correspondents loss journalistic privileges and relations with the United Nations and the international community were ruptures.
 The country’s new openness is expected to improve its capacity to address the challenges it faces.
+However, the conflict in the Democratic Republic of the Congo and accusations of Rwanda’s implication in it have led to the closure of Burundi’s border with Rwanda.

 Our work in Burundi